 Applications for HighTechU Academy are currently closed but Membership Applications accepted on an on-going basis.
 Click here to download your Membership Application today!

 Membership is a new addition for 2018-2019 aimed at allowing more youth to become empowered by technology through our programs.
-While we recognize many students are interested solely in the Academy and Internship programs, membership has been introduced to provide any interested youth (regardless of prior knowledge) the opportunity to learn and grow, through on-going access to our online Community Hub and resources that will help them to build digital skills.
+While we recognize many students are interested solely in the Academy and Internship programs, membership has been introduced to provide any interested youth (regardless of prior knowledge) the opportunity to learn and grow, through on-going access to our curated online resource list and monthly meetups to help them develop digital skills.

 A one-time Pay-What-You-Can membership fee of $10 will be requested with all applications, covering HighTechU membership until the end of 2020.
 In addition to gaining access to all HighTechU programs, this membership will also include some sweet HighTechU SWAG.